Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Time Discretization

 where the inner product $( \cdot , \cdot)_{V_h}$ is defined:

-Computing $\vartheta_h^{n+1}$ from~\eqref{eq:mix_par}, we readily obtain $u_h^{n+1}$ from a Taylor expansion and we solve this at each time step.
-The overall procedure only requires the inversion of a single matrix at each time step and two explicit updates.
-The definition of the inner product~\eqref{eq:norm} allows us to ensure a stabilized solution by a bound on the operator $( (\vartheta_h^{n+1},\bfm{0}) , \, (v_h,\www_h))+\zeta \cdot b_h( (\vartheta_h^{n+1},\qq_h^{n+1}) , \, (v_h,w_h))$ at each time step.
-Additionally, we maintain the consistency of problem which can be readily checked by setting the time step: $\tau \to 0$.
+Computing $\vartheta_h^{n+1}$ from~\eqref{eq:mix_par}, we obtain $u_h^{n+1}$ from a Taylor expansion at each time step.
+The overall procedure requires a matrix solve at each time step as well as two explicit updates.
+Additionally, we maintain the consistency of problem which can be checked by setting the time step to zero.

+Next, we show that our proposed saddle-point problem~\eqref{eq:mix_par} is unconditionally stable in the temporal domain.
+To achieve this, we must show that our AVS-FE spatial discretization scheme does not alter the unconditional stability of generalized-$\alpha$ method.

+\begin{thm} The saddle-point problems in \eqref{eq:mix_par} provides unconditionally stable solutions in temporal domain. \end{thm} \emph{Proof:} Our proof relies on established bounds from literature for the generalized-$\alpha$ method \cite{behnoudfar2018variationally}, and reasoning based on the properties of the AVS-FE saddle point problem \eqref{eq:mix_par}.
+By applying the generalized-$\alpha$ method on the continuous parabolic problem \eqref{eq:conv_diff_BVP_first_order} to discrete the temporal domain, we obtain a semi-discrete problem that can be written:

+with $\Xi$ and $\Pi $ being a $2\times2$ amplification matrix and a $2\times1$ matrix, respectively.
+The amplification matrix allows us to write the solution at time step $n+1$ using initial condition and forcing term.
+The derivation and development of the amplification matrix can be found in, e.g., ~\cite{chung1993time, behnoudfar2019higher, deng2019high}.
+If the eigenvalues of this amplification matrix are bounded by one, the method is stable.
+Hence: